 Posted speed limits on a given roadway are set based on engineering studies and/or roadway design criteria.
 A speed study was done on Crowfoot Valley Road a few years ago.
 The speed limit within Town limits was reduced to 40 mph in the summer of 2021.
-The current posted speeds on the roadway today are supported by the data collected during that speed study.
+The currently posted speeds on the roadway today are supported by the data collected during that speed study.
 As such, the speed limits will not change.

 Show All Answers

 The widening has been part of the Town’s Transportation Master Plan to support projected growth.
-Crowfoot Valley Road is planned to be widened to a four lane cross section from Founders Parkway to the Town limit just north of Sapphire Pointe Boulevard.
+Crowfoot Valley Road is planned to be widened to a four-lane cross-section from Founders Parkway to the Town limit just north of Sapphire Pointe Boulevard.
 This widening project is currently part of the Town’s 5-year Capital Improvement Program plan and is slated to occur in 2024.

 Initial design layouts for a roundabout at Sapphire Pointe Boulevard show that minimal additional right-of-way would be needed.
 However, there is space around the intersection to allow for the acquisition of right-of-way if needed.
 With regard to utilities, these would be identified during the design and, if needed, relocations coordinated with the given utility provider.